 - Breathing Test: Breathlessness

-- Take at least 48 hours recovery after a Repetition Pace session before your next Quality workout.
+- Take at least 48 hours of recovery after a Repetition Pace session before your next quality workout.

 Recovery – It’s IMPORTANT!
 I repeat …… Recovery – It’s IMPORTANT!

 Recovery – It’s when the Magic happens!!
 Don’t skip this bit!!

 - Never have two hard sessions back to back.
 Think about Easy, Hard, Easy, Hard, Easy